shmcfarl/calisti_workshop/03-traffic.md

 Select the pencil icon on the far right of the existing traffic management rule.

-Set the Following values:
+Set the following values:
-- Click the X on the first row to delete the v1 subset
+- Click the red X on the first row to delete the v1 subset
-- Click the X on the second row to delete the v2 subset
+- Click the red X on the second row to delete the v2 subset
-- SUBSET v3 - WEIGHT: 100
+- SUBSET v3 - change the WEIGHT: 100

 Select "Apply"

 ![traffic m3](images/mtraffic_3.png)

-Select the "v3" workload and under the "OVERVIEW" tab, you will see an increase in the "INCOMING REQUEST BY DESTINATION" metric.
+Select the "v3" workload and under the "OVERVIEW" tab, scroll down you will see an increase in the "INCOMING REQUEST BY DESTINATION" metric.

 ### Distributed Tracing